danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 conditions such as temperature, air quality and composition, and be able to feed back data at a rate that allows control of those conditions.

-## Cross-hardware system integration
+## 1.8 Cross-hardware system integration

 This involves integrated, distributed sensor and actuator systems running RIOT on different hardware platforms.
 This requires software to be agnostic to the underlying hardware and support common protocols.

-## Rapid prototyping, research and experimentation
+## 1.9 Rapid prototyping, research and experimentation

 This involves RIOT acting as a platform to quickly develop demonstrators, experimental setups, and research environments.
 This requires developers with basic programming knowledge to be able to define their application logic.

-# List of design philosophies
+# 2 List of design goals

 Below are a list of our design philosophies, including, where appropriate, an indication of relative priorities.